PA

 Tree Diagrams

 A tree diagram is an illustration of all the possible combinations that can be made from a given set of objects.
-Tree diagrams are useful for obtaining the sample space of an experiment when multiple choices are available.
-As an example, consider the different pasta recipes that can be made with different types of pasta, sauce, and cheese.
+Tree diagrams are useful for defining the sample space of an experiment when multiple choices are available.
+As an example, consider the different pasta dishes that can be made with different types of pasta, sauce, and cheese.

 Tree diagram

-In the above diagram, there are different types of pastas, different sauces, and different cheeses.
-A tree diagram illustrates the sample space containing all different options that can be made by combining the given ingredients.
+In this situation, there are two different types of pastas, three different sauces, and two different cheeses.
+The tree diagram describes the sample space that contains all different dishes that can be made by combining the given ingredients.

 Example